RsyncProject/rsync/rsync.1.md

     behavior.
 The environment is always overridden by manually specified positive or negative options (the negative is `--no-old-args`).

+    Note that this option also disables the extra safety check added in 3.2.5 that ensures that a remote sender isn't including extra top-level items in the file-list that you didn't request.
+This side-effect is necessary because we can't know for sure what names to expect when the remote shell is interpreting the args.

     This option conflicts with the [`--protect-args`](#opt) option.

 0.  `--protect-args`, `-s`